abelcerezuela/Lightroom-Tutorial/reStructuredText_lightroom.rst

 ============================================================
-Adobe Photoshop Lightroom: how to make a basic photo editing
+Abel Docs : Adobe Photoshop Lightroom: how to make a basic photo editing
 ============================================================

 .. sectnum::